mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Linux_Application_Framework/Rockchip_Developer_Guide_Linux_Application_Framework_EN.md

 	dbserver --> libIPCProtocol
 	libIPCProtocol --> ipcweb-backend
 	ipcweb-backend --> ipcweb-ng
-	libIPCProtocol --> onvif_server
 ```

 1. dbserver: build tables and initialize data.
 2. libIPCProtocol: package the function of reading and writing to this table.
 For debugging, you can refer to the code in the demo path to write a test program, or you can use the dbus-monitor tool to monitor dbus.
 When testing, push the built libIPCProtocol.so and the test program to the device.
 3. ipcweb-backend: call the packaged function under the corresponding ApiHandler.
 Use curl or postman test to get/put  URL normally.
 During the test, push the entry.cgi generated from building to the device.
 4. ipcweb-ng: develop the corresponding interface and registration callback to ensure that the web front-end can read and write the database normally.
 During the test, you can directly specify the IP address in the URL as the device's IP address on the PC for debugging, or you can push the built folder to the device and directly access the device's IP address for debugging.
-5. onvif_server: package interface functions conforming to onvif protocol specification for other client devices conforming to the onvif protocol to call.

 **Specific applications can be developed in parallel after the completion of the second step above.
 If you do not need to save the states of operations, you can skip the first step.**